Frequently Asked Questions

 Fatty acids sound like chemicals; are they natural?

-All oils (and fats) have a molecular form called a triglyceride, which means they are made up of three fatty acids, (just chains of carbon and hydrogen atoms), and a glycerin-like base.
-In saponification, the fatty acids participate in a chemical reaction that results in molecules of soap while leaving the glycerin behind.
-We make all our herbal soaps from organic vegetable oils and the natural fatty acids they contain.
+All oils (and fats) have a molecular form called a triglyceride, which is roughly shaped like a capital letter "E".
+A triglyceride is made up of three fatty acids, (just chains of carbon and hydrogen atoms), and a glycerin-like backbone.
+In saponification (the chemical reaction that converts oils into soap), the fatty acids separate off, resulting in molecules of soap and leaving behind true glycerin.
+We make all our natural soaps from organic vegetable oils and the natural fatty acids they contain.

 What are your organic wholesale soap minimums?